Not all Jumps are created Equal

 Compared to other forms of exercise, bounding and hopping can provide specificity for sprinting due to their ability to generate great propulsive horizontal forces with a short contact time, which is important for production of high levels of power.
 Furthermore, bounding emphasises the rectus femoris muscles during the forward leg swing which is critical for producing forward accelerative forces.
 Also, this exercise is performed unilaterally and respectively, replicating actual sprinting movements.

-For tennis I’m in favour of a “power bound” more commonly known as a bound-for-distance.
-In a typical 10 bound series, a distance of 20m or less would be considered sprinting, and a distance of 27m would be considered a bound for distance, with speed bounding being somewhere in the middle.
+For tennis I’m in favour of a “power bound” more commonly known as a bound-for-distance, as it’s more relevant to early acceleration.
+In a typical 10 bound series, a distance achieved of 20m or less would be considered sprinting, and a distance of 27m would be considered a bound for distance, with speed bounding being somewhere in the middle.
 To promote the power bound at APA we measure distance as the KPI and cue to “bound as far as possible.”
 As a test, we would measure distance achieved over 4 bounds.
 The distance-focus task will alter the mechanics of the foot landing, where heel makes contact first with the ground (ie., this technique can be called “stepping”), thus promoting higher braking impulses, instead of using the ball of the foot as in speed-bounding.
+But, it’s for this reason that I prefer the power bound, because tennis players do move across the court using a heel-toe action.

 In the video below you can see one of our interns performing three bounds over 10m.
 The coach happens to be an elite sprinter and this was a submaximal effort for him as I asked him to go easy, given he was wearing running shoes on an indoor tennis court.
 But it gives you an idea.